- Sample Itinerary

 Day 1: Meet party at headquarters in Vernal, Utah before transport to put-in at Deerlodge Park in Colorado.
 The Yampa’s speedy flow takes you over many miles and abundant rapids.

-Day 2: Visit pre-Columbian ruins, after the Yampa meanders past such attractions as The Grand Overhang, Cleopatra’s Couch and Tiger Wall.
+Day 2: Visit indigenous ancestral sites, after the Yampa meanders past such attractions as The Grand Overhang, Cleopatra’s Couch and Tiger Wall.
 A heavy flash flood in 1965 down Warm Springs Draw choked the Yampa with boulders, forming the river’s largest rapid.

 Day 3: The Yampa joins the Green River at Echo Park where the canyon widens before the river circles Steamboat Rock.
 Here the river enters Whirlpool Canyon.
 The afternoon may be spent at Jones Hole Creek – a blue-ribbon trout stream with side canyon petroglyphs and waterfall.

-Day 4: Peaceful morning in Rainbow and Island Park areas before entering another massive gorge.
+Day 4: Peaceful morning in Island and Rainbow Park before entering another massive gorge.
 The Green’s powerful forces cut laterally through Split Mountain’s uplifted and colorful core.
 Rapids abound before the take out and a 35-minute ride back to Vernal.